The valuable skill of knowing when you need to take a break

 New habits take time

 I know what you’re thinking.

 You don’t have the kind of life where you can just drop everything and take a break whenever you feel like it.

 I know, I really do.

 But, try to build it where you can.

 Make a conscious effort to listen to what your body is telling you, instead of overriding it.

-I’m a massive believer in ‘putting on your own life jacket first’.
+Put on your own life jacket first.

 A homeopathy consultation isn’t just an appointment with me, it’s an appointment with yourself.

 If something here is resonating with you, feel free to set up a free call.